Skip to content

 • Used in PCs, Laptops, Servers.

-• Traditional prefered to store bulks of data for a long time.
+• Traditionally prefered to store bulks of data for a long time.

 • Used in PCs, Laptops, Servers.